PeptideFox

 Can I take GLOW and KLOW together?

 Not at full dose simultaneously — but yes in alternation.
 The two share the same three peptides at identical masses; KLOW just adds 400 mcg KPV per dose.
 Some practitioners run KLOW during active inflammatory flares (rosacea, post-procedure, reactive periods) and GLOW during stable periods.
 Mid-cycle switching is fine — the dose math doesn't change.
-Running both at full dose at the same time would over-inject the shared compounds without adding benefit; alternate by week or by phase instead.
+Running both at full dose at the same time would over-inject the shared compounds without adding benefit; the workable pattern is alternation by week or by phase.

 What's the best time of day to inject GLOW or KLOW?